tony-sull/tonysull.co/src/content/articles/hidden-cost-of-metaframeworks.md

 Your SQL specialist will need to understand bundlers, JS tooling, and may need to know what "import server", "use server", and "use client" all do.

 Your HTML/CSS and accessibility experts will need to know how to work in your JS component framework of choice.
 If you pull in Tailwind because styling in JS can be painful, they'll need to know that as well.

 ## APIs

 If you have, or plan to have,a public API it may need to be entirely separate from your own frontend project.
+This isn't a bad thing, I personally prefer separate backend and frontend code bases, but this flies in the face of a core benefit of a metaframework.

 Now that RPCs are new stew rather than 3 day old halibut (RIP Anthony Bourdain), your project is likely using APIs created by the bundler without versioning or documentation.

-## Bug reproducability
+## Bug reproducibility

-Bug reproducability is going to be tricky too.
+Bug reproducibility is going to be tricky too.

 Application flow now moves between SSR, client rendering, and functions marshaled back to the server via RPC calls.
 When a user hits an error, where do you look?
 How do you recreate it locally?
 And how do you automate a test?

 I'll assume that you're deploying to a serverless or edge environment.
 In that case, you likely can't recreate the production environment locally if you wanted to.